 Both single and double ball burnishing curves in figure 7 indicated that the surface roughness reached a minimum value by increasing the number of burnishing tool passes, after which it started to increase with further increase in the number of passes.
 As it can be seen from the curves in figure 7 a reduction in surface roughness is taking place up to the third pass in case of double ball burnishing, while it happened in the single ball burnishing up to the fourth pass.
 Beyond these number of tool passes on both cases the surface roughness started to increase.
 In each pass, the tool is being applied under a constant burnishing force to the plastically-deformed surface of the previous pass.
 Similarly to the effect of burnishing force, after a particular number of passes, the surface layer becomes highly work-hardened, causing flaking to occur.
-This will lead to the deterioration of the surface roughness with respect to no of passes, the investigation showed that double ball burnishing process achieved the minimum value of surface roughness with minimum number of tool passes.
+This will lead to the deterioration of the surface and an increase in the surface roughness.
+Despite of both single and double ball burnishing improved the surface roughness with respect to no of passes, the investigation showed that double ball burnishing process achieved the minimum value of surface roughness with minimum number of tool passes.